MosesSupposes/Purescript-By-Example/text/chapter6.md

        act :: m -> a -> a
      ```

-     An _action_ is a function which describes how monoidal values can be used to modify a value of another type.
+     An _action_ is a function which describes how monoidal values are used to determine how to modify a value of another type.
 There are two laws for the `Action` type class:

      - `act mempty a = a`
      - `act (m1 <> m2) a = act m1 (act m2 a)`

-     That is, the action respects the operations defined by the `Monoid` class.
+     Applying an empty action is a no-op.
+And applying two actions in sequence is the same as applying the actions combined.
+That is, actions respect the operations defined by the `Monoid` class.

      For example, the natural numbers form a monoid under multiplication: